huijing/slides/98-front-zurich-2022/README.md

 I'll be up front about this, I'm not the biggest fan of how Tailwind does CSS.
 The major issue I have with it is, it sees the cascade as a problem to be fixed, rather than attribute to be embraced.
 If you use Tailwind the way it was intended, the cascade is almost completely negated.

 It is called Cascading Stylesheets for a reason.
 Maybe call it “Tailwind SS” instead?
 That being said, this is not a hill I need to die on.
+If my job needs me to write Tailwind, I can still do it the way it was intended.
 For now, I accept the reality that there are quite a number of teams that use Tailwind CSS in their applications and it’s working well for them.
 That’s great.
 And if those teams want to use CSS grid?
 Well, it is absolutely doable.

+Tailwind has exposed almost every API possible for you to modify the default configuration to suit your custom specifications.
+The grid specification can be set up like so (abstracted to just show the breakpoints).

+You would then have to apply these classes to your component accordingly.
+I’m sure the Tailwind experts have come up with something to abstract regularly used combinations of classes into something else but this is the most basic version and it achieves the same end result as the other options.

 We've covered 3 options but I’m sure there are more possible approaches to writing styles.
 Are any one of these approaches the “correct” one or the “best” one?
 I cannot answer that.
 Not without taking into account the context in which the code needs to be used.

 Technically, every approach does the job.
 The level of difficulty of the technical implementation sometimes pale in comparison to the issues and considerations around code organisation, maintainability and developer experience.
 Especially for larger teams.

-Most commercial applications built on React make use of a component-based architecture, such that responsibility for specific features can be encapsulated in their respective components.
+For example, maybe a particular application makes use of a component-based architecture, such that responsibility for specific features can be encapsulated in their respective components.
 Depending on the size of the application, components could even be maintained by separate teams.
+Or not.